mathjazz/invoice/README.md

 TODO
 ----
+* Write changelog of features added with this hack.
 * Fixed position for VAT and balance in invoices and quotes (no colspans needed)
 * Provide thorough installation instructions for this specific fork
  * Use index.php in urls before removing index.php from config (.htaccess might stay unchanged)